 There had been instances in the past when top organizations used to stick to their positions on stock market indexes.
 But lately the trend has been challenged by adoption of technology.
 Today organizations need to understand the gravity of merging technology with strategies or perish.

-As Eric Pearson says, “It’s no longer the big beating the small, but the fast beating the slow”.
+“It’s no longer the big beating the small, but the fast beating the slow” - Eric Pearson.

 The rate at which start-ups are streamlining the business is tremendous.
 Simply adopting the technology will not deliver desired outcome.
 CIOs need to undertake apt measures to lead collaboration and support at company-wide level or be prepared to fade away in competition

 However, there are many other reasons to validate the need of digital transformation to CIOs who still have doubts or inhibitions.
 Today almost all organizations are actively embracing the concept of going digital and generating revenue from it.
 Infact as per MIT Center for Digital Business, “Companies that have embraced digital transformation are 26 percent more profitable than their average industry competitors and enjoy a 12 percent higher market valuation.”

 Moreover, digital transformation accelerates the process of attaining high level efficiency which is not possible with legacy systems.
 In addition, with customers going digital it’s more important for businesses to catch up with technologies to deliver a top-notch user experience.

 Digital transformation framework varies based on the organization’s specific challenges and demands.
 However, there are certain components which are applicable across the board:

 - Top-notch customer experience: Ability to use technology to delight customers